-An MWMO grant will fund green infrastructure to capture and clean stormwater runoff and provide wildlife habitat at Xcel Energy’s new Marshall Operations Center.
-A variety of stormwater treatment systems will be integrated into the site, along with native trees, shrubs, and prairie plants that will provide improved habitat along the Mississippi Flyway bird migration corridor.
+An MWMO grant funded green infrastructure to capture and clean stormwater runoff and provide wildlife habitat at Xcel Energy’s new Marshall Operations Center.
+A variety of stormwater treatment systems are integrated into the site, along with native trees, shrubs, and prairie plants that will provide improved habitat along the Mississippi Flyway bird migration corridor.
 Interpretive features will offer insight about the site’s sustainable design.

 Xcel Energy worked with several government organizations and the railroad to move the project forward.
 Tree species for the site were selected in consultation with the Minneapolis Park and Recreation Board, so as to provide a sufficient level of diversity.
 Xcel Energy also coordinated with Hennepin County, the City of Minneapolis, Minnesota Pollution Control Agency, and Department of Natural Resources on the design plans.
 The stormwater treatment systems treat runoff from the Soo Line Railroad to the north.

 Xcel Energy plans to construct a walking path though the prairie, a patio area near the stormwater features, and a “gateway area” on the corner of Marshall Street NE and St. Anthony Parkway to welcome the public with bike and pedestrian connections.
 Onsite interpretive signage will describe and educate employees and guests on the stormwater and habitat features.